paddy13/bgrs-swapi-app/README.md

 <img width="1786" alt="image" src="https://user-images.githubusercontent.com/30522916/165900514-bbdee9f1-27a3-4f0b-ac00-610232ba30aa.png">

 ### `To Do`
+* Add a middleware to the app.
+(Saga or Thunk)!!
-[x] We can add a button in dropdon to fetch next 10 Characters as we are getting nextPage Url in the API.
+* We can add a button in dropdon to fetch next 10 Characters as we are getting nextPage Url in the API.
-[x] Loader can be moved to center with a message
+* Loader can be moved to center with a message
-[x] Can add a background image
+* Can add a background image

 ## Learn More